Looking for American Car Insurance?

 American Car Insurance – Useful FAQs

 American cars make stunning wedding cars and are especially popular as Prom cars.
 If you are thinking of using your American car for a friend’s weddings or special event it’s a good idea to let your insurer know.
-However, if you are receiving financial gain from using your American car as a wedding car or similar, then you will need private hire cover.
+However, if you are receiving financial gain from using your American car as a wedding car or similar, then you will need private hire cover, so it’s worth looking into wedding car insurance.

 If you keep your American car off the road, in a private driveway or better yet in a secure garage or storage facility, you should be able to get a better deal on American car insurance.